zwave-js/node-zwave-js/packages/core/api.md

     ZWave_9k6 = 1
 }

-// Warning: (ae-missing-release-tag) "protocolDataRateMask" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "protocolDataRateMask" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const protocolDataRateMask = 7;

-// Warning: (ae-missing-release-tag) "protocolDataRateToString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "protocolDataRateToString" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function protocolDataRateToString(rate: ProtocolDataRate): string;

-// Warning: (ae-missing-release-tag) "Protocols" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "Protocols" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export enum Protocols {